 When I was a student at USC in Columbia, SC, we used to go to the old Sears store in Five Points to gobble up the best slaw dog ever made.
 Sadly, the little annex hot dog joint hooked onto the big Sears building has been gone for more years than I can count.
 Only the memory of that special taste is left.
 But oh, what a fine memory it is.

-In any case, as we approach the Fourth of July, America’s official National Hot Dog Day, why not stop for a moment and think about that special dive you knew as a kid, the one that floods you with memories of days gone by.
-By all means, stick to the July 4th menu by cooking up a bunch of these puppies.
-Serve them to your kids and grandkids while telling them about that special place in your hometown that served the best hot dogs on the planet.
+In any case, today is America’s official National Hot Dog Day, so why not stop for a moment and think about that special dive you knew as a kid, the one that floods you with memories.
+Cook up a bunch of the puppies and serve them to your kids and grandkids while telling them about that special place in your hometown back in the day that served the best hot dogs on the planet.

 I double dog dare you to name one of them FIDO.